Terrastories/offline-field-kit/README.md

 This repository is your one-stop shop for configuring and running a production-ready instance of Terrastories, completely disconnected from the internet.

-> While Terrastories can run offline once on your field kit, you will need a stable internet connection to setup and configure your instance.
+> While Terrastories can run entirely offline once your field kit is set up, you will need a stable internet connection to build and configure your instance.

 ## Supported Tags